hyperledger-labs/splice/apps/app/src/test/resources/README.md

 For tests that do not need a known static port, the `CoinConfigTransforms.globallyUniquePorts` configuration transform can be used to allocate a unique port within a test run (this is done by default).

+## Envoy grpc-web proxy

+We use an envoy proxy to allow web applications to communicate with gRPC services using gRPC-web.
+A gRPC service running on port `N` is proxied to a gRPC-web server running on port `N + 1000`.